Travel Guide to Lima, Peru - An Underrated City

 Why visit

 I’ll be up front though; Lima is not a pretty city.
-While the neighborhoods of Miraflores, San Isidro, and Barranco are pleasant and very clean, they’re not charming.
-Lima preserves almost none of its original colonial architecture and most of the city is nondescript, low-rise concrete buildings in an andless urban sprawl.
-You don’t come here to wander lovely neighborhoods and get lost in little backstreets.
-The reason to come here is to experience a modern, cosmopolitan Peru that you will see nowhere else in the country.
-You cannot understand Peru if you haven’t seen Lima.
+While the neighborhoods of Miraflores, San Isidro, and Barranco are pleasant and very clean, they’re not “cute and charming”.
+And the city center, although home to imposing colonial architecture, is gritty and chaotic.
+Outside of the historic core, Lima also preserves almost none of its original colonial architecture and most of the city is nondescript, low-rise concrete buildings in an endless urban sprawl.

 Where is Lima?